eddiecode100/todolibre/README.md

 ## TodoLibre

-Lightweight Todo application developed in C++ 20 for the [Kirigami framework](https://develop.kde.org/frameworks/kirigami) to fit KDE standards.
+Lightweight Todo application developed in C++ 20 for the Command Line Interface.

+Note: Colors only work in ANSI escape code supported terminals.

 **Getting Started:**